In Riley’s mind, the first thing the Heat need is some rest

 It was a major storyline in the NBA this season, how the compressed schedule and the additional demands of the protocols that were put into place to deal with the virus — including daily testing often late at night or early in the morning, limits on the amount of time teams could spend together, limits on who they could be with — would grind on players and teams.

 It wasn’t an excuse, and Riley refused to make it one.
-Every team went through it.
+Every team went through it, and it wasn’t easy for any of them.

+“This season was unrelenting. … I can’t wait for the day when I can wake up and I don’t have to worry about what time I’ve got to go down to the arena to get another damn test,” Denver coach Michael Malone said Thursday — a day when the Nuggets had 8 a.m. testing preceding a playoff game at night.
+“I think this year has been the hardest year in my 20 years in the NBA.
+It’s the mental toll, the physical toll, the emotional toll.”

 Miami prides itself on its offseason workout program, especially for its younger players, and even a soon-to-be 41-year-old veteran like Udonis Haslem said he won’t be taking much down time this offseason.